 For a start, they are wild animals and need a lot of land to roam around.
-Kangaroos are used to travelling for many miles every day in search of food.
+Kangaroos are used to traveling for many miles every day in search of food.
 Red kangaroos can reach speeds of more than 40 mph and their average leap is 25 to 30 feet long.
 So, this means that kangaroos are really not a good pet for someone who has limited outdoor space.
 They’re also used to living in large groups of up to fifty animals – known as mobs.
 This means they should ideally have company of their own kind.

 As well as needing a fair amount of space to roam around, pet kangaroos need some pretty good fencing to keep them in.
 Kangaroos can cover more than 30 feet with one leap, but they can also jump around 10 feet high too.
 So, standard garden fencing just isn’t going to be high enough to keep a kangaroo in.
 Not only that, but kangaroos are pretty strong too.
-Therefore, any fencing needs to be robust enough to stop them breaking out.
+Therefore, any fencing must be robust enough to stop them from breaking out.

-Lets not forget the fact that kangaroos are wild animals, and – whether bred in captivity or not – they still retain all of their natural instincts.
+Let’s not forget the fact that kangaroos are wild animals, and – whether bred in captivity or not – they still retain all of their natural instincts.
 Kangaroos are well known for their impressive fights and boxing matches, and can be incredibly dangerous.
 They are large animals and can weigh up to 200 pounds.
 Kangaroos have five sharp, curved claws on each front paw, and three claws on their hind feet.
 The middle claw is the longest and possibly the most dangerous.

 When kangaroos box they often “kick box”.
 They do this by leaning back and resting their weight on their tail while they kick out at their opponent with their hind legs.
 When they do this they can inflict serious wounds with that middle claw – it is so sharp that it can even disembowel the kangaroo they are fighting.
-It’s important to remember than even pet kangaroos are strong and can lash out at times.
+It’s important to remember that even pet kangaroos are strong and can lash out at times.
 Therefore, it would be seriously unwise to be on the receiving end of one of their blows.

 Care & Well-Being

 As kangaroos are wild animals it’s important to remember that they also require specialized care.
 If they become sick or injured then they need a vet who has some experience of wild animals and an understanding of kangaroos.
-Kangaroos are easily susceptible to stress-related illnesses so their care and well-being isn’t necessarily a straightforward thing.
+Kangaroos are easily susceptible to stress-related illnesses so their care and well-being aren’t necessarily a straightforward thing.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.